tran4code/calorieApp_server/README.md

 **Step 6**:
 Run `python insert_food_data.py` to create a food collection in the test database.
 This food data is used for the Calories form.

+# Testing
+We primarily test the `application.py` module, the Flask API interface for which the client side interacts.
+If HTTP requests to application.py endpoints return expected values, then we can reasonably assume that other backend code that is customer-facing is working.
+That is what we most care about.

+Unit tests are located in `tests/test_application.py`.
+To run tests and generate a code coverage report: `pytest --cov=application --cov-report=html`.
+Note that coverage HTML is written to directory htmlcov in the same location the command is run.
+Navigate to htmlcov and open index.html in a browser.

 # Core Functionalities

 ### Register